-Research Vice President Bill Testa and special guest commentators offer unique perspectives on the Midwest economy through this blog including topics such as energy, regional production and the auto industry.
+Economists and staff from the Chicago Fed's Regional Research Team offer unique perspectives on the Midwest economy through this blog including topics such as energy, regional production and the auto industry.

-According to the most recent AgLetter, Seventh District farmland values in the third quarter of 2017 were 1 percent lower than a year ago.
-Values for “good” agricultural land in the third quarter of 2017 were overall the same as in the second quarter.
+According to the most recent AgLetter, Seventh District farmland values in the second quarter of 2018 were 1 percent higher than a year ago.
+Values for “good” agricultural land in the second quarter of 2018 were 2 percent higher than in the first quarter.

 In the AgLetter in Perspective, David Oppedahl provides some context to this quarter's results.

-The Michigan Retail Index’s December survey found that 49 percent reported sales increases over June.
+The Michigan Retail Index’s July survey found 46 percent of respondents reported sales increases over June.
 Twenty-nine percent of retailers recorded declines in July and 25 percent reported no change.
-The results create a seasonally adjusted performance index of 59.2, a hefty increase over the 48.7 performance index reported in June, making July one of the stronger sales months in 2018.
+The results create a seasonally adjusted performance index of 53.5, a leap up from the 46.1 performance index reported in June, making July one of the stronger sales months in 2018.
 A year ago, the Retail Index was 44.5.

-The Midwest Economy Index (MEI) decreased to –0.09 in September from +0.08 in August.
-Contributions to the September MEI from all four broad sectors of nonfarm business activity and four of the five Seventh Federal Reserve District states declined from August.
+The Midwest Economy Index (MEI) decreased to +0.40 in June from +0.58 in May.
+Contributions to the June MEI from three of the four broad sectors of nonfarm business activity and four of the five Seventh Federal Reserve District states decreased from May.
 The relative MEI rose to +0.01 in June from –0.37 in May.
 Contributions to the June relative MEI from three of the four sectors and all five states increased from May.

-The Chicago Fed Survey of Business Conditions (CFSBC) Activity Index decreased to –13 from –6, suggesting that growth in economic activity remained at a modest pace in October and early November.
+The Chicago Fed Survey of Business Conditions (CFSBC) Activity Index moved down to +7 from +20, suggesting that growth in economic activity remained at a moderate pace in late May and June.

-On June 1-2, 2017, the Federal Reserve Bank of Chicago held its annual automotive symposium.
-Twenty-eight industry experts provided a consensus on the economy in 2017 and 2018.
+On June 1, 2018, the Federal Reserve Bank of Chicago held its annual automotive symposium.
+More than 40 industry experts provided a consensus on the economy in 2017 and forecasts for 2018 and 2019.
 Presentations and a press release from the symposium are online.
 A Chicago Fed Letter offers a summary of the symposium and the participants' forecasts.

 Interested in community and economic development?
 Follow the latest posts in the Community Devolopment and Policy Studies blog!